weirichd/Roman_Arithmetic/README.md

 You will need pkg-config installed in order to link without issues.
 Run `sudo apt-get install pkg-config` from the command line if you do not have it.

+To make the tags file you will need to have exuberant ctags.
+Run `sudo apt-get install exuberant-ctags` from the command like to install.

 ## To Build

 Run `make` from the root directory.